Blessed & Possessed: Critical reception

 The album was rated positively by the critics.
 Metal.de wrote: "Blessed & Possessed is already the metal party disc of the year!
 With powerful riffing, big hooks and the darling dose of kitsch Powerwolf once again created an album in which every song is really a hit!".
 Metal Hammer saw the song "Higher Than Heaven" as the "highlight of the album".

 Track listing

-Boxset & Earbook edition contain a bonus CD, Metallum Nostrum, which was not released separately until 11 January 2019.
+Boxset & yearbook edition contain a bonus CD, Metallum Nostrum, which was not released separately until 11 January 2019.